amartinson193/The-Ultimate-List-of-Free-SQL-Resources/README.md

 To add to this repository, feel free to either open a pull request or an issue, both are great ways to help build this resource.
 An issue might be easier so you don't have to clone the large amount of files in this repo.

+Each resource may be tagged with the following:
+* OG: This is the original source that this resource was first found
+* Reddit: This is a link to the ranking on Reddit
+* LinkedIn: This is a link to the ranking based on a LinkedIn vote/poll

 ## Books
 - [SQL for Data Analytics — Beginners Guide by Standford University](https://github.com/amartinson193/The_Ultimate_List_of_Free_SQL_Resources/blob/main/Books/SQL%20for%20Data%20Analytics%20by%20Standford%20University.pdf) [[OG]](https://www.linkedin.com/feed/update/urn:li:activity:6925857934140715008/?updateEntityUrn=urn%3Ali%3Afs_feedUpdate%3A%28V2%2Curn%3Ali%3Aactivity%3A6925857934140715008%29) [[Reddit]](https://www.reddit.com/r/learningsql/comments/utx7w5/sql_for_data_analytics_beginners_guide_by/)
 - [SQL With Practice Exercises](https://github.com/amartinson193/The_Ultimate_List_of_Free_SQL_Resources/blob/main/Books/SQL%20with%20Practice%20Exercises.pdf)